Where is hot in August 2022

 You risk burning your toes on the sand in many mid-haul destinations.
 In the Middle East, the Arabian Gulf and northern Africa it’s not unusual to experience temperatures of 40°C, so these places are best left for other times of the year.

 South East Asia generally suffers from monsoon season in August, with a few exceptions.
-Koh Samui in Thailand escapes the rain with 12 hours of sunshine a day and temperatures averaging 31°C. It’s a similar picture at the stunning Tanjong Jara Resort on the east coast of Malaysia.
-August is a great time to visit Borneo where you can see orangutans in the wild.
-It’s also the peak period for turtle sightings in Borneo.
+Bali enjoys excellent weather at this time of year, as does Koh Samui in Thailand with 12 hours of sunshine a day and temperatures averaging 31°C. If you want to go beyond the well-trodden path in Thailand, we recommend Experience Travel Group which has access to some extraordinary experiences from village home stays and secret beaches to thrilling wildlife encounters.

 For something a little different – and if you don’t mind some heat and humidity – explore China, perhaps a twin-centre break in Beijing (30°C) and Shanghai (31°C).